 Valid corner dots are selected from candidates of detected corner dots in this step.
 The binarized image of the original image is divided into segments.
 The number and positions of candidates are checked in each segment.
 If three or fewer candidates are detected in a segment, these candidates are removed.
+False positive candidate corners may be extracted especially from a cluttered background, counting four corners in a binarized segment guarantees that only the true corners of mono-spectrum markers are detected.
 The ARToolKit method removes falsely detected corners in a similar manner.
 The method can detect multiple markers in an observed image.

 The centers of the four corner dots give a homography which projects from the marker coordinates to the coordinates of the observed image.
 The position and posture of the marker are represented with the homography.
 The pattern of the marker is also recognized with the homography.
-The marker in Figure 2(a) has 3×3 dots.
+The marker in Figure 2 has 3×3 dots.
 The H values of the dots are put on a lattice that is defined by the four corners.
 The H values represent the marker pattern.
 The marker in the image is identified by matching it with stored patterns of markers.

-After the identification, the centers of the four corners are refined by parabola fitting [7].
+After the identification, the centers of the four corners are refined by parabola fitting [8].
 The brightness peaks of parabolas define final positions of the corner dots.